 Twin Cities Startup Week: This jam-packed week takes place every fall in the Twin Cities Metro area (the self-title “Startup Capital of the North”).
 You have the option to take part in a wide variety of presentations, workshops, networking opportunities, and mentor sessions in multiple venues.

 As we mentioned, the state plays host to giants such as 3M, Target, Best Buy, GM, Ecolab, Cargill, Xcel Energy, etc. Like so many businesses, these companies are making a strong push into data science and research.

 Another key strength is health technology.
-Minnesota has its own Medical Alley, ranked as the world’s #1 Health Technology Cluster for innovation.
-This is the land of the Mayo Clinic, Boston Scientific, Medtronic, 3M Healthcare, Smiths Medical, Abbott, and Optum (a data services subsidiary of the UnitedHealth Group).
+Minnesota has its own Medical Alley.
+This is the land of the Mayo Clinic, Boston Scientific, 3M Healthcare, and more.
 Many Twin Cities companies are involved in creating and monitoring devices (think Internet of Things).

 That’s not to neglect the data sector!
 The North Star State is home to the data mining & analytics startup Centriam; the big data consulting firm phDATA; the headquarters of Data Sciences International and The Nerdery; and a branch of Oracle built from Retek.
 Plus, there are innumerable software companies (established and startups) that are involved in everything from sports (e.g SportsEngine) to marketing (e.g. LeadPages).

 This page includes information from O*NET OnLine by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under the CC BY 4.0 license.
 O*NET® is a trademark of USDOL/ETA.